SarthakDandgawhal/NOOBDA/NOOBDA.md

 Apache is the webserver:

 - default contains robots.txt
-- Limited number of commands on ssh (can only use 3 commands per login)
+- Limited number of commands on ssh (3 command attempts per login)

 FTP has a hidden file, `.hidden.txt`.